Policies & Procedures

 Dispensing Medication at School

 If your child is sick and requires follow up medication the school recommends that the student remains at home until the course of medication is completed.
-If this is not possible then the medication can be provided to the school, clearly labelled and accompanied by the following form:
+If this is not possible then the medication can be provided to the school, clearly labelled and accompanied by the Medical Authorisation Form located in the above Policies and Supporting Information - Student Safety and Wellbeing -Medical Welfare of Students Policy - Medication Authorisation).

-If your child requires regular administering of medication at school for an ongoing health condition then please inform the Principal of this requirement and accompany the medication with the following forms:
+This form is also required if your child requires regular administering of medication at school for an ongoing health condition.
+Please inform the Principal of this requirement and accompany the medication with the Medication Authorisation form.

 Sick Students